You are currently viewing Motorcycle Engine Cut Off Switch: The Complete Lowdown

 How exactly does this little button do its job?
 Let me break down the technical side.

 At its most basic, the kill switch works by interrupting the electrical circuit that sends power to your ignition coil.
-This magical part is what generates the spark to make the engine go vroom.
-When you hit that switch, it cuts the coil off from juice.
+It generates the spark to make the engine run.
+When you hit that switch, it cuts the coil off from power.

 No spark = no combustion = engine off.

 The cool part is how quick and simple this makes turning your engine on and off.
-No fumbling for keys required – just flick your thumb while keeping a grip on the bars.
-A lot handier than using the ignition in my book.
-Plus it gives you an emergency backup option just in case.
+No fumbling for keys required.
+Just flick your thumb while keeping a grip on the bars.

 Proper Usage of the Motorcycle Engine Cut Out Switch